HassanAlam/Spring-Boot-BCI-Match-Template/README.md

-ClientId and Secret must be obtained from bisnode.
+ClientId and ClientSecret must be obtained from bisnode.